Free Guide | Emergency Food Buyer's Guide - Best Food Types, Storage Methods and Exactly What to BuyDownload Now →

 Consider if a gift is really a good choice for someone

 Are you buying something because you like it or because you really want the receiver of the gift to like it even though it is not really for them?
-If you have to buy a gift for someone you don’t know very well then give something that everybody uses or if you are really lost, a gift card to Amazon or another store that has practically everything is better than getting them something that may appear like you didn’t even try to consider them.
+If you have to buy a gift for someone you don’t know very well then give something that everybody uses or if you are really lost, a gift card or another store that has practically everything is better than getting them something that may appear like you didn’t even try to consider them.
 A cheaper or smaller gift someone can actually use is better than buying something fancy that is useless to them.

 Do something for yourself